No Sweat: Botox for Hyperhidrosis

 SISU Loyalty Club

-We absolutely love rewarding our patients with even more than just their absolute best, freshest appearance.
+Firstly, we absolutely love rewarding our patients with even more than just their absolute best, freshest appearance.
 So we’re thrilled to announce the new SISU Loyalty Club.
 Think of it as netting frequent flyer miles for your best, most flattering look!
-Here’s how it works: SISU Loyalty Club members get exclusive specials, bonuses and events that…
+What’s more, it’s free!
+SISU Loyalty Club Benefits SISU Loyalty Club members get…